flancia-coop/doc.anagora.org/social-coop-cwg.md

 March 23: Dan
 March 30: (Hollie and whomever wants to help?)

-April 7:
+April 7: Steve
 April 14:
 April 21:
-April 28:
+April 28: Hollie

-*ACTION Get Steve access to everything needed for registration.
+**ACTION Get Steve access to everything needed for registration.
 Hollie to try and ask Matt if help needed